2jammers/blanktool/README.md

 # blanktool

-Embeds javascript content in an about:blank tab
+Embeds javascript content in an about:blank tab.
+This is a private website